What is the OSADL FOSS Legal Knowledge Database?

 The complete OSADL FAQ collection is available here (member login required).

-The OSADL Legal Assessments
+The OSADL Legal Assessments and Legal Memos

-Currently, the following legal assessments are available:
+Currently, the following legal assessments and legal memos are available:

-• February 2009: Liability of a licensor of safety-critical Open Source software by Dr. Till Jaeger, JBB Rechtanwälte, Berlin and Prof. Axel Metzger, Chair of Civil Law and Intellectual Property Law, especially Industrial Property Law at Humboldt University, Berlin
+- February 2009: Liability of a licensor of safety-critical Open Source software by Dr. Till Jaeger, JBB Rechtanwälte, Berlin and Prof. Axel Metzger, Chair of Civil Law and Intellectual Property Law, especially Industrial Property Law at Humboldt University, Berlin

-• September 2011: GPL assessment with reference to “Hypervisor” by Dr. Till Jaeger, JBB Rechtanwälte, Berlin
+- September 2011: GPL assessment with reference to “Hypervisor” by Dr. Till Jaeger, JBB Rechtanwälte, Berlin

-• November 2018: License obligations under the LGPL-2.1 when used with proprietary third-party applications or libraries by Dr. Till Jaeger, JBB Rechtanwälte, Berlin
+- November 2018: License obligations under the LGPL-2.1 when used with proprietary third-party applications or libraries by Dr. Till Jaeger, JBB Rechtanwälte, Berlin

-• December 2018: Two assessments on the OIN License Agreement by Johanna Schwarz and colleagues at JBB Rechtanwälte, Berlin and Mishi Choudhary, Attorney at Law, Moglen & Associates, New York
+- December 2018: Two assessments on the OIN License Agreement by Johanna Schwarz and colleagues at JBB Rechtanwälte, Berlin and Mishi Choudhary, Attorney at Law, Moglen & Associates, New York

-• December 2018: Redistribution of Linux distributions by Dr. Till Jaeger, JBB Rechtanwälte, Berlin
+- December 2018: Redistribution of Linux distributions by Dr. Till Jaeger, JBB Rechtanwälte, Berlin

-• January 2019: Open Source software in the cloud by Dr. Till Jaeger, JBB Rechtanwälte, Berlin and Prof. Axel Metzger, Chair of Civil Law and Intellectual Property Law, especially Industrial Property Law at Humboldt University, Berlin
+- January 2019: Open Source software in the cloud by Dr. Till Jaeger, JBB Rechtanwälte, Berlin and Prof. Axel Metzger, Chair of Civil Law and Intellectual Property Law, especially Industrial Property Law at Humboldt University, Berlin